UMCSTaR/ABS_MoC_vs_pt_Outcome/README.md

 # MOC vs. Outcomes

+The information below was updated when we first started the project in early 2021, and the project got restarted in mid 2022.
+The descriptions and cohort have changed so the Readme here is just for reference.

 ## Summary

 Association between *initial* American Board of Surgery (ABS) re-certification in ABS *US trained* *general surgeons* and risk-adjusted surgical patient outcomes.